 There are two ways that you can choose to implement replication in your transactional application.
-The first, and preferred, mechanism is to use the pre-packaged replication framework that comes with the DB distribution.
+The first, and preferred, mechanism is to use the pre-packaged Replication Manager that comes with the DB distribution.
 This framework should be sufficient for most customers.

-If for some reason the Replication Framework does not meet your application's technical requirements, you will have to use the replication APIs available through the Berkeley DB library to write your own custom replication framework.
+If for some reason the Replication Manager does not meet your application's technical requirements, you will have to use the Replication Base APIs available through the Berkeley DB library to write your own custom replication framework.